dexcoder07/Warehouse-Management-Application/README.md

-This is a website of accentn industries.
+It is a chemical plant prototype website